 Home Energy Action Kit

-Be proactive about climate change.
-Borrow the DIY Home Energy Action Kit from your local library.
-Use it to assess your energy and water usage.
-Once you know what you use, start making simple changes.
-You’ll save money while making your home more comfortable and efficient.
+The kit can be used to assess your energy and water usage.
+Once you know what energy you use and where, you can start making simple changes.
+You’ll save money while making your home more comfortable and energy efficient.

 The Home Energy Action Kit is a great place to start when assessing your energy and water usage.
 Do it yourself to save time and money.
 It’s easy to use — you can even get the kids involved.